kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 	// subsequent jobs until the jobs reach the PodsReady=true condition.
 	// This setting is only honored when `Enable` is set to true.
 	BlockAdmission *bool `json:"blockAdmission,omitempty"`

 	// RequeuingStrategy defines the strategy for requeuing a Workload.
 	// +optional
+	RequeuingStrategy *RequeuingStrategy `json:"requeuingStrategy,omitempty"`

+	// WaitForAdmissionChecks defines configuration for the WaitForAdmissionChecks feature,
+	// which is used to ensure that specific AdmissionCheck is ready within the specified time.
+	// If there is no specified configuration for an AdmissionCheck, there is no timeout for it.
+	// +listType=map
+	WaitForAdmissionChecks *WaitForAdmissionChecks
+}

+type WaitForAdmissionChecks struct {
+	// Name of the AdmissionCheck the configuration refers to AdmissionCheck string

+	// Timeout defines the time for workload with reserved quota to reach the
+	// Admitted=true condition.
+When the timeout is exceeded, the workload
+	// evicted and requeued in the same cluster queue.
+	// Defaults to 10min.
+	// +optional
+	Timeout *metav1.Duration `json:"timeout,omitempty"`

+	// RequeuingStrategy defines the strategy for requeuing a Workload.
+	// +optional